Everything You Need to Know About Astaxanthin

 The Top Astaxanthin Benefits Backed By Science:

-- Improve Heart Health.
+- Improves Heart Health.
 Astaxanthin helps prevent atherosclerosis (hardening of the arteries), improve oxidative stress, decrease inflammation, improve lipid profile and improve glucose metabolism.

 - Improves Circulation.
 As we age, red blood cells (RBCs) can be susceptible to attack, resulting in peroxidative damage to the RBC membrane phospholipids.
 Astaxanthin has been shown to help protect against this while also improving blood rheology (blood flow capacity).